 - To prevent sticking, spray the center of each sheet of foil with a nonstick cooking spray.

-- Always layer the onions and peppers at the very bottom.
+- Always layer peppers at the very bottom.
 They release moisture (preventing sticking) and create a flavor-infused steam bed for the chicken and potatoes sitting on top.

 - Make sure to keep the BBQ sauce portions separate to avoid cross-contamination with raw chicken juices.